ftrias/TeensyGProf/README.md

 1. TeensyGProf will commandeer the `systick_isr` handler.
 It will process it's own profiling before handing control to the original `systick_isr` handler.
 Thus EventResponder and all other timing code should be unaffected.
 The sampling data will be stored in RAM.

-2. It adds the `-pg` compiler flag.
+2. It adds the `-pg` compiler flag to cpp files.
 This causes the compiler to add a call to `_gnu_mcount_nc` at the start of every function.
 That's how it keeps track of the call stack.
 Call stacks (called Arcs) are also stored in RAM.

 3. You can configure the amount of RAM memory used by the sampler in Step 1 and the call tracker in Step 2.
+The more memory you allocate, the more accurate your results.
 Look at file `gmon.h` and modify `HASHFRACTION` and `ARCDENSITY`.

-4. If you call `grpof.begin()` and pass milliseconds it will start a timer that upon terminateion executes `gprof.end()()`.
+4. If you call `grpof.begin()` and pass milliseconds it will start a timer that upon termination executes `gprof.end()`, which outputs the data.
 Otherwise you must call `gprof.end()`.
 That processes all the data and outputs the contents of `gmon.out` to the desired port in the format requested.
 This file, along with a copy of the `elf` file is used by gprof to generate a report.
 You can customize the output method by subclassing class `GProfOutput`.
 For example, you could send this file via a network or HTTP.

 5. For some reason, Teensy 4 puts it's code in a section called `.text.itcm`.
 Gprof expects it in a section called `.text`, which is the standard in Linux.
 Teensy 3 puts it in the right place.
-So before calling gprof, the `readfile.py` script will run `objcopy` to rename the section.
+So the `platform.local.txt` files tells arduino to run `objcopy` to rename the section.

 Todo